neurodesk/neurodeskedu/_sources/tutorials/functional_imaging/connectomeWorkbench.md

 description: >
   A tutorial for accessing and visualizing the 7T HCP Retinotopy Dataset on Connectome Workbench.
 ---
+# Connectome Workbench

+A tutorial for accessing and visualizing the 7T HCP Retinotopy Dataset on Connectome Workbench.

 > _This tutorial was created by Fernanda L. Ribeiro._
 >